apalache-mc/apalache/docs/manual.md

 ```

 This command checks, whether `Safety` can be violated in 20 specification
 steps.
-If `Safety` is not violated, your spec might still have a bug, but it
+If `Safety` is not violated, your spec might still have a bug that
-would require a computation longer than 20 steps.
+requires a computation longer than 20 steps to manifest.

-**Checking an inductive invariant:**
+### Checking an inductive invariant:

 ```bash
 $ cd test/tla